aryannaf/animal-guardian/README.md

 ### Follow these steps:

-1. Clone both the `animal-guardian` and `animal-guardian-server` repositories and open in an IDE
+1. Clone both the `animal-guardian` and `animal-guardian-server` repositories

-2. Type `npm i` in the command line to install all dependencies
+2. Type `npm i` in the command line for each folder to install all dependencies

 3. In the server command line, type: